The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Kindergarten - The Journey Begins

-We believe that nothing is more important than your child’s first school experience, and the small class size and individualized approach of Fay’s Kindergarten program helps each student to establish a strong foundation for a successful educational journey.
-Our classroom teachers focus on each child’s literacy, numeracy, science understanding, and social-emotional development, supported by a team of expert specialists who coordinate instruction in art, music, French, and Spanish, and P.E.
+We believe that nothing is more important than a child’s first school experience, and the small class size and individualized approach of Fay’s Kindergarten program helps each student to establish a strong foundation for a successful educational journey.
+Our classroom teachers focus on each child’s literacy, numeracy, science understanding, and social-emotional development, supported by a team of expert specialists who coordinate instruction in art, music, French, Spanish, and P.E.

 Fay students begin to think like mathematicians early on, developing critical thinking skills and a passion for problem solving that leads many students to join our popular math travel teams in Upper School!
-During the Kindergarten year, children explore number and operations, algebraic thinking, geometry, measurement, and data analysis.
-They also focus on problem solving, reasoning, making connections, and communicating their understanding.

 Students who successfully complete the Kindergarten mathematics program will be able to demonstrate knowledge in the following categories: